agrofate/agrofate/README.md

 2. The alteration and lack of control of soil moisture, pH and nutrients cause the harvest to generate losses;
 3. Finally, ineffective planning of fertilizer and defensive application.

-Thinking about these problems, we’ve created a set of innovative solutions for these family farmers.With our mobile app the producer will be able to view the:
+Thinking about these problems, we’ve created a set of innovative solutions for these family farmers.
+With our mobile app the producer will be able to view the:

-1. detailed weather forecasting, recommendations for better decision-making;
+1. Detailed weather forecasting, recommendations for better decision-making;
-2. and plan your crops in a personalized way.
+2. Plan your crops in a personalized way.
 3. In addition, through our sensory equipment, we inform important data on acidity, moisture and soil nutrients.

 As a differential, in relation to competitors, we align recommendations regarding climate and soil, based on real data.

 The freemium business model is the foundation of Agrofate.
 This allows for a greater recurrence and decreases the barrier of market entry.
 We have 3 subscription plans, free, basic and premium.
 In the premium plan, the family farmer can purchase our equipment and have full access to the app.